bioinfodlsu/metagenomics-workshop/getting-started.md

 ```
 Once the container is running, a link to the Jupyter Lab interface, including the authentication token (e.g., http://127.0.0.1:8888/?token=your_token), will appear in the terminal or command prompt after starting the container.
 Copy and paste this link into your browser.

+A JupyterLab interface should appear.
+On the left pane is the file browser.
+If you click on the folder `work', you should be able to see the raw version of this page as well as other notebooks and pages.
 <!---
 Here’s a breakdown of the directories being mounted:
 - **Data**: Your local path `path_to_your_data_directory` containing the data will be mounted to  `/home/jovyan/data` in the container.
 The data should be downloaded from the data folder located in this Drive Link (https://drive.google.com/drive/folders/1pfcwepIvSYmJ_wBp668jbVYR8nekrSF3?usp=sharing).
 Ensure that the required data files are placed in this directory before running the container.